 And then the stuff about Pete Santilli.

-I think that part at the end there, there's a real weirdness, because Alex is offering to have Stewart debate Santilli so they can work out their issues, and I think maybe Stewart got mad there, but it doesn't seem like a reason to shelve the interview.
+I think that part at the end there, there's a real weirdness because Alex is offering to have Stuart debate Santilli so they can work out their issues.

-There are a bunch of headlines on there that kind of give you the sense that Stewart has been the kind of guy who's trying to get this whole revolution thing going for about a decade at least and just hadn't had his chance.
+There are a bunch of headlines on there that kind of give you the sense that Stuart has been the kind of guy who's trying to get this whole revolution thing going for about a decade at least and just hadn't had his chance.

-The video was from November 10th, and if you consult Stewart's indictment, you can see at this same time he was also actively planning with the Oath Keepers to disrupt the election results.
+The video was from November 10th, and if you consult Stewart's indictment, you can see at this same time, he was also actively planning with the Oath Keepers to disrupt the election results.

-Quote, on November 9th, 2020, Rhodes held a private GoToMeeting, an online meeting site that allows you to host conference calls and video conferences via the internet, limited to Oathkeeper members titled Oathkeeper's National Call Members Only, which was attended by Megs, Harrelson, Watkins, Hackett, all of them part of SAC1, and others, including the person who Rhodes appointed as the operations leader for January 6th.
+Quote, on November 9th, 2020, Rhodes held a private go-to meeting, an online meeting site that allows you to host conference calls and video conferences via the internet, limited to Oathkeeper members titled Oathkeepers National Call, Members Only, which was attended by Megs, Harrelson, Watkins, Hackett, all of them part of SAC 1, and others, including the person who Rhodes appointed as the operations leader for January 6th.

 That's Simmons.